Latest News

 Winter (June – August)

 Skiing and snowboarding New Zealand’s ski season generally runs from June to October and this is the busiest season for snow destinations such as Ruapehu, Canterbury, Mackenzie, Wanaka and Queenstown.
 You’ll need to book in advance.
-Whale watching Although whales inhabit New Zealand waters year-round, winter is prime whale-watching season as migratory species such as Humpbacks, Southern and Blue Whales pass by on their way to winter feeding grounds further north.
+Whale watching Although whales inhabit New Zealand waters year-round, winter is prime whale-watching season as migratory species such as Humpbacks, Southern and Blue Whales pass by on their way to winter feeding grounds further south.
 Hot pools Soak in a steaming geothermal hot pool amongst a snowy winter wonderland.

 As long as they dress warmly, visitors can enjoy many of New Zealand’s outdoor activities year-round – bungy jumping, jet boating and whale watching are all on offer.
 New Zealand’s climate offers a distinct advantage for skiers and snowboarders – off the mountains, a range of other activities are available to keep things interesting on non-skiing days.